 Although Deed Poll documents are used for various purposes relating to an individual or a company legally committing themselves to doing something, they have one generally accepted meaning and usage and that is for officially recognising a change of name.
 However, the correct legal name for a deed that has been drawn up to change someone’s name is a called a Protocol of Deeds but more commonly known as a Deed Poll.

 A Deed Poll for a change of name contains three declarations and by executing the Deed Poll (signing, dating and having your signing witnessed) you are legally committing yourself to:

 - Abandoning the use of your former name;

 - Using your new name only at all times;

 - Requiring all persons to address you by your new name only.

-Importantly, our Deed Poll documents carry our official seal, so there is no question about their authenticity.
+Importantly, Deed Poll documents carry an official seal, so there is no question about their authenticity.

 In summary, a Deed Poll issued will provide you with documentary evidence that you have changed your name, enabling you to get all your official documents and records changed to your new name.